olvaffe/olv-notes/tools/fdisk.md

     - preloader initializes dram
   - partition 2 is at sector 16384 (0x4000, 8MB)
     - preloader usually finds the bootloader at sector 16384
-    - common bootloader is u-boot
+    - common bootloader is u-boot proper, in which case
+      - the preloader includes uboot spl
+      - this partition also includes atf
   - partition 3 is at sector 24576 (0x6000, 12MB)
     - u-boot includes tf-a and does not need this partition
   - partition 4 is at sector 32768 (0x8000, 16MB)